-You'll need your passport when checking into hotels and casas particulares.
+You'll need your passport when checking into casas particulares.
 Your host will photocopy your passport or take down essential information from it.
 This will be given to the local immigration office.
 It's standard practice and nothing at all to worry about.

 Other than that, you'll only need these items and your Cuba travel guide at customs, if you choose to rent a car, or in other rare circumstances.